RMuskee/springboot-demo/README.md

   - the thymeleaf-security extension with some examples
   - the thymleaf-layout-dialect in order to reuse components
 - webjars in order to manage javascript and css (including webjars-locate)
-  - a bootstrap 4 responsive navbar
+  - bootstrap 4 (pages include: responsive navbar, fixed footer)
-  - font awesome 5
+  - font awesome 5 (with some examples within the pages)
   - jquery